Hello Volunteers and Riders:

 - All clients will be required to wear a mask that covers their nose, mouth, and chin while in the facility and while riding.

-These guidelines will help us navigate through the early stages of reopening.
-If you have any questions or concerns, please don’t hesitate to contact myself or Judy Wanless.
+These guidelines will help us navigate through the current stages of the pandemic.
+If you have any questions or concerns, please don’t hesitate to contact me or Judy Wanless.